 Making Valentine’s special when you live with your partner

 If you’ve been lucky enough to be living with your partner throughout the pandemic, you might be wondering how you can make Valentine’s Day any different from all the other nights in during the past year.
 If you’re home-schooling, furloughed or worried about loved ones, this can put a lot of strain on a relationship.
 So, you might also be thinking it would be quite nice to have a break from one another.
-But maybe mixing up your lockdown routine for 1 day will bring a breath of fresh air.
+But maybe mixing up your lockdown routine for one day will bring a breath of fresh air.
 There’s no reason you can’t at least try to make an effort for St Valentine.

-This year the big day falls on a Sunday, giving you an excuse to make a day of it.
 Why not indulge in a lazy morning and maybe even breakfast in bed?
 A long walk or cycle in your local area might be a nice way to while away the afternoon, before cooking your favourite meal in the evening.
 To make it extra special why not get dressed up for dinner, as if you were heading out to a fancy restaurant?

 If there’s kids around, you’ve got 2 options – get them involved in the fun, making it more of a family day, or save your celebrations to the evening when they’re in bed!
 Our vote would most likely go to the latter…